Search this website for information about collecting stocks and bonds.

 It stands to reason that the more sales we average, the smoother our price chart becomes.
 Oddly high and weirdly low prices become less and less noticeable as we add more and more samples to a moving average.
 In the case of collectible stock and bond prices, a 10-sample moving average would be nice, but we do not have a sufficient number of sales for such an average.
 After experimentation, it appears a 5-sample moving average removes the effects of extreme price behavior fairly efficiently.

 Acknowledging those limitations, I feel the index represents a reasonably consistent measurement across a fairly wide selection of RAILROAD certificates.
 The goal is not to establish a perfect index value; the goal is to spot trends.
+And the trend has been down.

 Buy the Cox Catalog direct from the author.